-- S. PTO, if available, will be used for all absences such as personal illness or emergency, sickness in the family, etc. Unscheduled absences, defined as absences requested with less than forty-eight (48) hours' notice (excluding weekends and holidays), should be requested as promptly as possible according to department or unit policy.
-Unscheduled absences must comply with regular and reasonable attendance standards as provided in Article XVIII (Attendance).
-At the Employee's option, the use of PTO for absences covered by a third party, such as automobile insurance coverage, may be waived. - T. State of Michigan Paid Medical Leave Act of 2018 (PMLA) Employees who work an average of 25 hours per week or more in the preceding calendar year and who do not otherwise have access to 40 hours of paid time off annually will be eligible for paid sick time under the state of Michigan's Paid Medical Leave Act of 2018 (PMLA).
+R. PTO, if available, will be used for all absences such as personal illness or emergency, sickness in the family, etc. Unscheduled absences, defined as absences requested with less than forty-eight (48) hours' notice (excluding weekends and holidays), should be requested as promptly as possible according to department or unit policy.
+Unscheduled absences must comply with regular and reasonable attendance standards as provided in Article 18 (Attendance).
+At the Employee's option, the use of PTO for absences covered by a third party, such as automobile insurance coverage, may be waived.
+S. State of Michigan Paid Medical Leave Act of 2018 (PMLA) - Employees who work an average of 25 hours per week or more in the preceding calendar year and who do not otherwise have access to 40 hours of paid time off annually will be eligible for paid sick time under the state of Michigan's Paid Medical Leave Act of 2018 (PMLA).
 Eligible employees may include temporary staff and part-time, non-exempt regular staff who are not covered by a collective bargaining agreement.
 The maximum amount of paid sick time per year will be 40 hours, pro-rated by date of hire.
 Eligible staff will retain access to their bank during the calendar year, unless they move to another department that provides sufficient paid time off under the PMLA.
 Following the initial implementation, eligible staff will gain access to their full bank of time as of their date of hire.
 Thereafter, eligibility will be re-assessed every January 1 or with each new qualifying appointment within the calendar year.
-Eligible staff will retain access to their bank during the calendar year, unless sufficient paid time off under the provides sufficient paid time of hire.
-Thereafter, eligibility will be re-assessed every January 1 or with each new qualifying appointment within the calendar year.
-Eligible staff will retain access to their bank during the calendar year, unless they move to another appointment that provides sufficient paid time off under the PMLA.
+Eligible staff will retain access to their bank during the the pointment that provides sufficient paid time off under the PMLA.